osPID/osPID-Front-End/README.txt

 /********************************************************
- * os PID Tuning Front-End,  Version 0.0
+ * os PID Tuning Front-End,  Version 0.5
  * by Brett Beauregard
  * License: GPLv3
- * November 2011
+ * April 2012
  *
  * This application is written in processing and is
  * designed to interface with the osPID.
 From this